citp/privacy-policy-historical/b/br/bri/briefing.com.md

 Correcting/Updating/Deleting/Deactivating Personal Information

 If a user's personally identifiable information changes (such as zip code, phone, e-mail or postal address), or if a user no longer desires our service, we provide a way to correct, update or delete/deactivate users' personally identifiable information.
-This can be done by e-mailing our Customer Support at [service@briefing.com](mailto:service@briefing.com).
+This can be done by emailing our Customer Support team at [service@briefing.com](mailto:service@briefing.com).
 Or users may contact us by telephone or postal mail at the contact information listed below.
+We will respond to your request to access within a reasonable timeframe.

 We will retain your information for as long as your account is active or as needed to provide you services.
 We will retain and use your information as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements.

 **Notification of Changes**

-If we decide to change our privacy policy, we will post those changes to this privacy statement, the homepage, and other places we deem appropriate so our users are always aware of what information we collect, how we use it, and under what circumstances, if any, we disclose it.
-We will use information in accordance with the privacy policy under which the information was collected.
+If we decide to change our privacy statement, we will post those changes to this privacy statement, the homepage, and other places we deem appropriate so our users are always aware of what information we collect, how we use it, and under what circumstances, if any, we disclose it.
+We will use information in accordance with the privacy statement under which the information was collected.

 If, however, we are going to use users' personally identifiable information in a manner different from that stated at the time of collection we will notify users via e-mail prior to the change becoming effective.
 Users will have a choice as to whether or not we use their information in this different manner.
 However, if users have opted out of all communication with the site, or deleted/deactivated their account, then they will not be contacted, nor will their personal information be used in this new manner.
 In addition, if we make any material changes in our privacy practices that do not affect user information already stored in our database, we will post a prominent notice on our Web site notifying users of the change.
 In some cases where we post a notice we will also e-mail users, who have opted to receive communications from us, notifying them of the changes in our privacy practices prior to the change becoming effective.

 Contact Information

-If users have any questions or suggestions regarding our privacy policy, please contact us at:
+If users have any questions or suggestions regarding our privacy statement, please contact us at:

 Phone: 800-752-3013 or 312-670-4463
 Fax: 312-670-5021